nginxinc/nginx-openshift-router/docs/configuration.md

 ## TCP/UDP Load Balancing Extension

 This section describes the configuration, features, and limitations of the TCP/UDP load balancing extension.
-The extension is specific to the Router and not supported by other routers.
+The extension is specific to the NGINX Router and not supported by other routers.
 For a demonstration, see the [TCP/UDP Load Balancing](../examples/tcp-udp) example.

 ### Configuration